 - The cost of tuition (in-state rate) and fees

-- A monthly housing allowance equal to the Department of Defense (DoD) E-5 with dependents based on the Buzzards Bay zip code for undergraduate students and the Waltham zip code for Graduate students to be paid directly to you.
+- A monthly housing allowance equal to the Department of Defense (DoD) E-5 with dependents based on the Buzzards Bay zip code for undergraduate students (currently $2400) and the 100% on line rate (currently $871) for Graduate students to be paid directly to you.
 Room and board charges are not paid directly to the school, therefore, the student is responsible for paying these charges up front.

 - A book stipend of up to $1000 per academic year (to be paid directly to you)